DrA1ex/JS_ParticleSystem/README.md

 ## N-Body Simulation

-This is a N-Body simulation, means all particles interacts with each other.
+Simulation is N-Body, means all particles interacts with each other.
 This is what can be called a galaxy simulation.
 Of course, with some assumptions!
 The formation of a galaxy is a long process, the beauty of which was formed by millions of years of interactions.
 Moreover, the number of particles in a galaxy is so large that no computer could recreate the birth of a galaxy with high accuracy.
 But this simulation will allow you to enjoy the process on a